brendanmapes/littlesis/tests/README.md

 This package needs more substantial testing.
-In the development process, this is the next step for me, increasing code coverage here in the tests for my packages functions.
+In the development process, this is the next step for me, increasing coverage here in the tests for my packages functions.